vbaconnet-ledger/developer-portal/_docs/transport/example-reactnative-ble.md

 * TOC
 {:toc}

-## Ledger Web Bluetooth example with React Native
+## Ledger Web Bluetooth example in React Native

-This is a Ledger Web Bluetooth example with React Native.
-It allows to connect to a Bluetooth Ledger device and show an Ethereum address with a QR Code.
+This is a Ledger Web Bluetooth example in React Native.
+It connects with a Ledger device using Bluetooth and shows an Ethereum address with a QR Code.

 ### App.js